- Post-Baccalaureate Research Opportunities, UMD Maryland Center for Undergraduate Research | Search by keyword

 - The Coro Fellows Program develops emerging leaders to work and lead across different sectors by equipping them with knowledge, skills, and networks to accelerate positive change.
 Projects provide Coro Fellows with the opportunity to truly learn by experience.
 Throughout the nine months, each Fellow participates in a series of full-time projects across a variety of sectors in public affairs, including a final independent project of the Fellow’s choosing.
 Jan.
 2021.

 - Summer Research Opportunities Program (SROP) is a gateway to graduate education at Big Ten Academic Alliance universities.
 Applications are accepted between November 1 and February 10.

 - The Millennium Fellowship seeks talented young leaders on the cutting edge of the most pressing global challenges from across the world and across sectors.
 Fellows participate in a part-time, two-year commitment that includes annual study tours, conferences, and leadership retreats.
 Deadline: April 30, 2020, but opens the July before and applications are reviewed on a rolling basis.

 - Woodrow Wilson Teaching Fellowship, prepares the nation's best and brightest with STEM degrees to teach in high school science and math classrooms.
 Fellows complete a one-year master’s degree, receive a generous financial stipend, teacher certification, and ongoing mentoring.
-Applications are open for Pennsylvania and Georgia through January 31.
+Applications are open for Pennsylvania and Georgia: October 15, December 3 and January 30.